Pheidole costauriensis Santschi - new status

 (1922) listed melancholica from Ghana (Aburi, F.

-The following specimens from Nigeria appear to match the
+The specimens from Benin, Nigeria and Ghana (below) appear to match the

 overall description and colouration but are larger than those described